Neil Sedaka: His Serenade to Carole King and Her Reply

-One thing that is little known: he dated Carole King, who was born February 9, 1942.
-His song "Oh!
-Carol" was written for her.
-Even less known: Carole reciprocated with a song of her own about Neil.
-I have that in this article too.
+One thing that is little known: He dated Carole King, who was born February 9, 1942.
+He wrote the song "Oh Carol" in 1958 for her.
+Even less known: Carole responded with a song of her own—about Neil.
+I have the lyrics to that in this article below.

 How Neil Sedaka Got Started

 Neil Sedaka was born on March 13, 1939 in Brighton Beach, Brooklyn, New York.
 His father was the son of Turkish immigrant and his mother was of Polish-Russian descent.

 He wrote songs together with Howard Greenfield, who was his next-door neighbor and childhood friend.
 When Howard's mother overheard Neil playing the piano, she introduced her son to him.
 He was 13 at the time.
 Howard, who was 16, became an aspiring poet and lyricist.
 The two of them continued to write lyrics together.